 - Permission: You have licensed the FlexNet Manager for Datacenters product. - Inventory: Inventory must be collected by the FlexNet inventory agent locally installed on the devices that are (or may be) running software attached to IBM sub-capacity licenses.
 While you may use targets to trigger adoption of these devices, you may alternatively use any deployment method.
 For example, you might install the FlexNet inventory agent in your base image used to clone virtual machines. - License with consumption: You have at least one IBM PVU or IBM VPC license linked to one or more applications that have installations shown in inventory.
+Since both IBM PVU and IBM VPC licenses are points-based licenses, you must be using the appropriate points rule: this may be one of the standard points rule sets downloaded with the Application Recognition Library, or (if you have negotiated a custom points rule with IBM), you may have a locally-customized points rule (remembering that where Flexera points rules and local points rules overlap, the local rule has priority).

 - Reconciled: You have run a Reconcile since inventory was collected, triggering consumption from the above license.
 The initial gathering of this inventory and calculation of consumption is used to trigger operation of two specialized and normally hidden targets, described next. - Targets: FlexNet Manager Suite automatically maintains two relevant targets: - Servers running VMware vCenter and Oracle VM Manager (OVM Manager) these servers (which may also manage clusters) do not expose their VM management to a locally-installed FlexNet inventory agent.
-For FlexNet Manager Suite to gather data about the VMs under management, this target must be used for inventory gathering by the inventory beacon remotely accessing the management API (this is called 'direct' inventory gathering, since it does not involve any form of the FlexNet inventory agent). - Tip: Note that the list of these servers is not visible on the Discovery and Inventory Rules page in the web interface, but functions as a hidden target called Known vCenter or OVM Manager servers in the web interface: its use is controlled through a check box titled Collect inventory from VMware vCenter or Oracle VM Manager servers which is described in IBM High-Frequency Scanningin the IBM reporting and archiving settings section of the Inventory Settings page.
+For FlexNet Manager Suite to gather data about the VMs under management, this target must be used for inventory gathering by the inventory beacon remotely accessing the management API (this is called 'direct' inventory gathering, since it does not involve any form of the FlexNet inventory agent). - Tip: Note that the list of these servers is not visible on the Discovery and Inventory Rules page in the web interface, but functions as a hidden target called Known vCenter or OVM Manager servers in the web interface: its use is controlled through a check box titled Collect inventory from VMware vCenter or Oracle VM Manager servers which is described in IBM High-Frequency Scanning in the IBM reporting and archiving settings section of the Inventory Settings page.

 When the Collect inventory from VMware vCenter or Oracle VM Manager servers check box is selected and the default Known vCenter or OVM Manager servers option is selected in the accompanying drop down list, this automated inventory, used to track the movement of virtual machines, is collected on the same frequency as the inventory of the devices running software attached to an IBM sub-capacity license.
 This target is populated from the discovered device records, so you must ensure discovery of all relevant servers before the target becomes effective.
 This hidden target automatically updates to include all discovered vCenter or OVM Manager servers, so that newly-installed sub-capacity-related software can be identified in dynamic environments.
 Alternatively, you may prefer to create your own custom target(s) that identify only those vCenter or OVM Manager servers known to manage VMs running PVU-related software.
 This enables you manage scanning, limiting it to only managers of inventory devices relevant to IBM sub-capacity licenses; but it also means that if you later deploy additional managers of VMs that should consume from IBM sub-capacity licenses, you must remember to update your targets to avoid creating an audit risk.
-(For details about creating targets, see the Creating a Target page.)(For details about creating targets, see the Creating a Target page.)(For details about creating targets, see the Creating a Target page.))
+(For details about creating targets, see the Creating a Target page.)(For details about creating targets, see the Creating a Target page.)